Frequently asked questions

 "Is Paris closed in August?"

-This myth is born out of the fact that most Parisiennes leave the capital in August for their summer holidays.
+This myth is based on the fact that most Parisiennes leave the capital in August for their summer holidays.
 Therefore, August is a very good time to visit Paris!

 "Do we do day cruises?"